Pediatric Overuse Injuries

 - neuromuscular control

 Prior to playing a sport, all pediatric athletes should begin a fitness program.
 The focus should be on flexibility, endurance, and strength.
-Each week, the athletes should have 1-2 days off from any training and conditioning or sport activities.
+Each week, the athletes should have 1-2 days off from any training and conditioning or sports activities.
 Additionally, athletes should not be on more than one team in the same sport, in the same season.
 Also, proper progression of training intensity, load, time, and distance should occur.
-After any injury, pediatric athletes should gradually return to sport through a structured return-to-sport program.
+After any injury, pediatric athletes should gradually return to the sport through a structured return-to-sport program.
 The program should be completed before resuming sport at a full capacity.

 Delayed Specialization Can Reduce Injury Risk

 Pediatric athletes should participate in multiple sports to enhance general fitness and motor development.
 Pediatric athletes should take time off between different sports seasons.
-They should also take 2 to 3 consecutive months off from a particular sport, if the pediatric athlete performs that sport year-round.
+They should also take 2 to 3 consecutive months off from a particular sport if the pediatric athlete performs that sport year-round.
 If participating in the same sport with a school and club team, they should adhere to constraints on cumulative time or volume to prevent overuse injury.

 JOI Can Help

 If your child has suffered a pediatric overuse injury, the Jacksonville Orthopaedic Institute can help!
 JOI offers the area’s top sports medical professionals experienced in the prevention of pediatric overuse injuries.
 JOI is ready to help you!
 Let JOI get you on the road to recovery!
+Dr. Yorio of JOI can also provide a pre-participation physical for all ages.